 Plastic has infiltrated our lives (old news).
 The majority of it is in packaging but there are many daily items that we take for granted, too.
 For instance, bags, cutlery, straws, phone chargers and decor all contain plastic to some degree.
 But there are a lot of items that you probably use every day that never in your wildest dreams would you think were made of plastic.
-For Plastic-Free July, here are some of the most surprising things that contain plastics…
+With Plastic-Free July just around the corner, here are some of the most surprising things that contain plastics…

 1. Your beloved exfoliant is probably chock full of microplastic

 Many face washes and exfoliators that we use have plastic micro-beads in them.
 It’s the micro-beads that serve as the exfoliants for our skin.
 They’re also really difficult to sift out from the water system once they flow down the sinks.
 Thus, they contribute to the ever-increasing amount of microplastics that are popping up in things like our salt.
 What a scary thought.

 An alternative is to use homemade natural exfoliators.
 You can use sugar or coffee grounds as a physical exfoliant or use citrus juices as a chemical exfoliant.
 Even a warm washcloth can help slough off the dead skin.
 If you are looking for a product, we’ve had great results with Vega Organics, Happy Earth Farm or Alcheme Skincare.

 Likewise, many kinds of whitening toothpaste are also full of the same microplastic beads.
 These beads polish your teeth to give you a whiter smile.
 Other than polluting the oceans, you may also be swallowing them while brushing your teeth.
 Although the effects are not yet fully known, you wouldn’t eat plastic if you had the choice, right?